U.S. backs distance of 3 feet between students, which may help schools open | Health

 The U.S. government on Friday updated its COVID-19 mitigation guidance to narrow the acceptable distance between students who are wearing masks to at least three feet from at least six feet, potentially easing the path for schools that have struggled to reopen under previous recommendations.
 The new recommendation from the U.S. Centers for Disease Control and Prevention is a boost to the Biden administration's goal of reopening in-person learning for millions of public school students without sparking outbreaks of the virus.

-"The revised CDC guidance is a great step," said Dr. Amesh Adalja, senior scholar at Johns Hopkins University Center for Health Security.
+"The revised CDC guidance is a great step," said Dr. Amesh Adalja, a senior scholar with the Johns Hopkins Center for Health Security.
 It "reflects the fact that schools... are not drivers of infections," he added.
 Many schools continue to teach students remotely more than a year after the novel coronavirus prompted widespread closures across the United States.

 The CDC said the new guidance was based on data from schools in Utah, Missouri and Florida that suggests transmission of COVID-19 in schools is relatively low when precautions such as mask-wearing are employed, including in cases where students do not maintain six feet of distance.
 The guidance applies to students from kindergarten through high school and in areas with low, moderate, and substantial community transmission of COVID-19.
 Middle and high school students in communities with high levels of COVID-19 should stay six feet apart unless their schoolday contact can be limited to a single small group of students and staff.